Theory of Critical Phenomena with Long-Range Temporal Interaction: Introduction

 Moreover, as the dimensional constant varies with the spatial dimension, the effective spatial dimension of the system also change.
 According to the effective-dimension theory~\cite{Zenged}, critical fluctuations are confined to the volume defined by effective dimension instead of the system volume $V=L^d$.
 This leads to a special FSS in which the correlation length is asymptotically proportional to $L^{q}$ with $q=d/d_{\rm eff}$, similar to the short-range and long-range spatial interaction systems above their upper critical dimensions~\cite{Jones,Flores15}.
 In particular, whereas for $d\ge d_{c0}$, $q=d/d_{c0}>1$ since $d_{\rm eff}=d_{c0}$, for $d<d_{c0}$, $q<1$ because $d_{\rm eff}>d$. $q=1$ only exactly in $d_{c0}$.
+By contrast, $q>1$ for $d>d_{c0}$ and $q=1$ for all $d\leq d_{c0}$ for the short-range theory.